Skip to main content

 Due to space and resources, in 2015 the Government of Nunavut (GN) entrusted the WAG with its Fine Arts Collection, which includes over 7,385 objects.
 This loan involves care, storage, exhibition, mentorship, and development of public educational programming.
 Qaumajuq will provide a temporary new home for the GN collection.

-Over the past five years, we have collaborated with the GN to host artist and Elder residencies and mentorship training, tour exhibitions in northern communities, digitize the collection, and open WAG@The Forks, a shop providing increased market access to Inuit artists.
+Since the signing of the agreement, we have collaborated with the GN to host artist and Elder residencies and mentorship training, tour exhibitions in northern communities, digitize the collection, and feature artworks in ShopWAG, providing increased market access to Inuit artists.

 We are honoured to continue to support the GN’s efforts in creating increased awareness and exposure to the rich collection until its return to Nunavut.
 We are dedicated to caring for the Spirit of the art with Ceremony, while Treaty 1 is its home.
 We are committed to supporting the development of a cultural heritage centre in Inuit Nunangat by offering resources and expertise, and creating space for a sister relationship between these institutions and Qaumajuq.